 How do you get started?

 Firstly do you have writing experience?
 When I started freelance writing I had been blogging for almost 2 years and was an author.
 I look back at the articles I wrote then and cringe when compared to my writing now.
-I’d recommend doing a course such as this one – 30 days to a new freelance writing career.
+I’d recommend doing a course such this one – Earn Money Writing (there is also a fantastic Facebook group for those who are doing or have done the course!)
 It has helped many people I know launch their careers.